rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

     .. rationale::
         :id: rat_tVkDl6gOqz25
         :status: draft

+        * Be able to recover by detecting and reporting the error, e.g. via panic.
+        * Second recovery is to substitute an in range value for an out-of-range value (e.g., saturation semantics).
+        * To terminate an optional operation that would result in an error: e.g., if (divisor != 0) { dividend / divisor }

         This is a Defect Avoidance rule, directly inspired by `INT34-C. Do not shift an expression by a negative number of bits or by greater than or equal to the number of bits that exist in the operand <https://wiki.sei.cmu.edu/confluence/x/ItcxBQ>`_.